- Form a Company Now! +

 Two Basic Potential Components of Goodwill

 Similar to Personal Goodwill, Professional Goodwill is often characterized as "conceptually distinct from that associated with a trade or business," and attached to the individual.
 It is usually associated with reputation and experience.
 In most professional practices, Professional Goodwill is largely dependent upon the skills and attributes of the individual practitioners.

-There are basically two reasons for valuing Personal/Professional Goodwill, Marital Dissolutions and Sales of Businesses:
+There are two basic reasons for valuing Personal/Professional Goodwill, Marital Dissolutions and Sales of Businesses.

 The most common reason for an actual appraisal of Personal/Professional Goodwill value is marital dissolutions.
 This is because it varies widely from state to state, as determined by case law.
 The two issues are whether Enterprise Goodwill and/or Personal/Professional Goodwill are included in the marital estate.
 Our research shows the following:

 Typically, a business appraisal obtained by a seller will not consider Personal Goodwill as separate from Enterprise Goodwill unless the entity is a C-Corporation.
 This is because normally, any Personal Goodwill is mitigated in the purchase and sale agreement to provide a means whereby the buyer will inherit the Personal Goodwill of the seller.
 This can be achieved with such tools as:

 The objective of all the above tools is to create time and exposure to the buyer by the client or customer base to allow them to become inured to the purchaser.

 The principal reason a seller will want to know what percentage of the total Goodwill Value is Personal/Professional is that these can often be mitigated prior to the sale by effectively transferring the Personal/Professional goodwill to key employees.
 This typically results in the buyer's willingness to pay a higher price for the business.